Home News Vermont Cannabis Purchase Limits 2026: How Much Can You Buy?

 Vermont's purchase limit (what a dispensary can sell you in one transaction) and its possession limit (what you can legally carry or keep) are two different numbers, and they're routinely conflated.

-• Purchase limit: 1 ounce of cannabis or the equivalent, per transaction β€” the chart above.
+• Purchase limit: 2 ounces of cannabis or the equivalent, per transaction — the chart above (doubled by S.278, effective July 1, 2026).

 Can you visit more than one dispensary in a day?

 Yes.
 Vermont places no limit on how many licensed dispensaries you can visit in a single day.
-You can buy flower at one shop and stop at a second for concentrate, a vape, or a tincture without any legal issue β€” provided your total on-person possession never exceeds the possession limit (1 oz of flower plus 5 g of hashish).
+You can buy flower at one shop and stop at a second for concentrate, a vape, or a tincture without any legal issue — provided your total on-person possession never exceeds the possession limit (2 oz of flower plus 10 g of hashish as of July 1, 2026).

 The practical implication for a Burlington trip: you can shop multiple stops on Church Street or across the waterfront cluster in an afternoon.
-What you cannot do is take two full ounces of flower home by splitting the order into two same-day receipts β€” the possession limit applies in real time, not per purchase.
+Vermont dispensary point-of-sale systems do not share data across retailers, so staying within the limits is an individual responsibility.

 Vermont dispensary point-of-sale systems do not share data across retailers, so there is no statewide purchase database.
 Staying within the limits is an individual responsibility.